Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Take care while flossing so as not to dislodge the temporary crown cement.

-What to do if it falls off
+What to do if your temporary crown falls off

 If you aren't able to see a dentist right away, you may want to consider a home tooth repair kit.